-IEEFA estimates that AMP member communities have paid AMP an average of \$178.60 for each MWh of power purchased from the Combined Hydro Project since it went into service starting in 2016.
+Thus, IEEFA estimates that Cleveland Public Power has paid AMP an average of \$178.60 for each MWh of power it has purchased from the Combined Hydro Project since it went into service starting in 2016.
 This was an astounding 167% more than AMP's projected cost of power from the project and 269% more than it would have cost to buy the same amounts of capacity and energy from the PJM markets.

-IEEFA estimates that Cleveland Public Power, for example, has paid AMP over \$106 million more for power from these two projects than it would have had to pay for the same amounts of capacity and energy in the wholesale PJM markets.
+IEEFA estimates that Cleveland Public Power (and therefore, its ratepayers) has paid AMP over \$106 million more for power from these two projects (Prairie State and the hydro plants) than it would have had to pay to buy the same amounts of capacity and energy in the wholesale PJM markets.

 There is very little reason to expect that the cost of the power from the two projects will become significantly less onerous in coming years, as future energy market prices are expected to remain low (at about or slightly above the levels shown in Figures 1 and 2 above).
 There also is little reason to expect the costs from Prairie State and the hydro plants will decline to anywhere near or even in the neighbourhood of PJM market prices.
-The power from Prairie State will remain very expensive even if its cost remains around \$60 per MWh, the price that AMP billed for power from the plant in 2019.
-Similarly, the power from the Combined Hydro

-Project will remain extremely expensive even if it drops below the 178.58/MWh that AMP billed in 2019.5
+Thus, the power from Prairie State will remain very expensive even if its cost remains around \$60 per MWh, the price that AMP billed for power from the plant in 2019.
+Similarly, the power from the Combined Hydro Project will remain extremely expensive even if it drops below the \$178.58 per MWh that AMP billed in 2019.5